srimuthurajesh/Tech-Notes/Java/Language/java_questions.md

 6. When garbage collection get triggers?
 7. What is memory leak?
 7. What are the types of encapsulation?
-8. What are teh types of inheriance?
+8. What are the types of inheriance?
 9. What is serialization? and syntax
 10. What is shallow and deep copy?
 11. What are the access modifiers?